kevinwalker26/ubiquitous-meme/proposal.md

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
+When user enter the interface, on the left of the graph is the current assignments that users need to complete.
+The interface will send notifications to users according to the priority of assignments.
+On the right fo the grapn are a list of completed assignment which records completed assignments.
+When the assignments are completed, the interface will move the assignment from left to right.
+The bottom line are operations to create a new assignment.

 [Sample User Interface](https://drive.google.com/open?id=1hKOlTOXYx_IMB-r_j_UAClqE0BM5muOl)